-Author's foreword .
-7
+Author's foreword

-Nikolaev as Homer's Hades and Herodotus' Hippolaus On the problem of Herodotus's Hylaea restoration About Herodotus' Exampaeus and the victory of
+Nikolaev as Homer's Hades and Herodotus' Hippolaus

+3. About Herodotus' Exampaeus and the victory of

 Scyths over Darius

-4. Restoration of itinerary of Odysseus sailing
+4. Restoration of itinerary of Odysseus sailing 47

-5. On the problem of Homer's immanent biography6.
-On the possibility of establishing the Cimmerian-Scythian 61
+5. On the problem of Homer's immanent biography

+6. On the possibility of establishing the Cimmerian-Scythian

-name of Homer 73
+name of Homer

+7. The pectoral found by B.N.
+Mozolevsky as symbiosis

-of Greek-Scythian culture 83
+of Greek-Scythian culture

-8. To the question about possible Homer's burial on Berezan island .
-93
+8. To the question about possible Homer's burial on Berezan island

+oli Derezali Islalid

-On receiving communion with Homer's sacred secrets (Postface) 102
+On receiving communion with Homer's sacred secrets

+( Postface )

-107
+Main references 107

-108

-109
+Abbreviation

+About the author

-Summary of the book by A. Zolotukhin "The secrets 110
+Summary of the book by A. Zolotukhin "The secrets

-of "Slovo o polku Igoreve"
+of "Slovo o polku Igoreve" 110

-Index of names Ш
+Index of names 111

-Achilles and Hector, About 490 B.C.
+Achilles and Hector.
+About 490 B.C.